jgbakke/CivV-Rise-of-Barbarians-Mod/readme.md

 ## Civilization V: Rise of Barbarians

+**Put on hold**

+I have found a game-breaking bug in the Historical Spawn Dates mod caused by a city-state spawning.
+Because my mod is dependent on this mod, I am temporarily putting this project on hold.

 **Still in development**

 This is a mod for the game Civilization V. The goal of this mod is to make a more historically accurate and challenging game.
 The core concept of this mod is to recreate the rise and fall of civilizations throughout history.